 December 5, 2021

-(DOHA, Qatar) — On Saturday, Morocco qualified for the FIFA Arab Cup quarter-finals by winning 4-0 against Jordan at Ahmad bin Ali Stadium in Doha, making it the second team to qualify for the final eight.
+(AL RAYYAN, Qatar) — On Saturday, Morocco qualified for the FIFA Arab Cup quarter-finals by winning 4-0 against Jordan at Ahmad bin Ali Stadium in Al Rayyan, making it the second team to qualify for the final eight.

 The tension on the field was palpable, as both teams were eager to secure a victory and qualify for the next round.
 Fans came to the game en masse, chanting their national songs and encouraging their players.
 The luck was on Morocco team’s side as they dominated the ball for most of the match, leaving little opportunity for Jordan’s team to counter-attack.